Plan-At/PlanAt-CreateEvent/docs/FeatureSpecification.md

 |Jack Scott|4/19/2022|Initial Draft|Created this page and outlined descriptions|

 ## Functional Specification
-The Create Event feature for the calendar
+The Create Event feature for the calendar, allowing for information about an event to be entered and then created.

 ## Scenario Description